metabarcoding/obitools4-doc/content/docs/commands/alignments/obiclean/_index.md

 ### Determining the ratio parameter

 The ratio parameter (option `-r`) defines the ratio threshold between the frequency of the variant of a sequence and its original sequence.
-It allows deciding between two closely related true sequences and a true sequence with its variant.
-To get an idea of the ratio threshold to use, we can use the `obiclean` command with the `--save-ratio` option.
+It can be used to distinguish between two closely related true sequences and a true sequence with its variant.
+To get an idea of the ratio threshold to use, the `obiclean` command with the `--save-ratio` option can be used.
 This option creates a CSV file containing the abundance ratio statistics from the edges of the clustering graphs.
 Only a subset of the edges are kept in the CSV file:

 - Those corresponding to a single mutation (distance between the original and the mutated sequence is 1).
 - Those where the original sequence has a weight greater than the threshold (determined by the `--min-eval-rate` option).

-The last condition is used to avoid estimating the ratio from edges with too few sequences, to limit the stochastic effect on the estimation of the ratio.
+The last condition is used to avoid estimating the ratio from edges with too few sequences, in order to limit the stochastic effect on ratio estimation.

 ```bash
 obiclean -Z \